GeoscienceAustralia/ptha/R/examples/austptha_template/SOURCE_ZONES/TEMPLATE/TSUNAMI_EVENTS/README.md

 Define key parameters by modifying [config.R](config.R).
 These parameters control e.g. the range of earthquake magnitudes that our tsunami events cover, the number of stochastic slip events created, computational options, among other things.

-Also, ensure that the parameters in the user input table [../../../DATA/SOURCEZONE_PARAMETERS/sourcezone_parameters.csv](../../../DATA/SOURCEZONE_PARAMETERS/sourcezone_parameters.csv) are up to date (see the README in that folder for more information).
+Also, ensure that the parameters in the user input table [../../../DATA/SOURCEZONE_PARAMETERS/sourcezone_parameters.csv](../../../DATA/SOURCEZONE_PARAMETERS/sourcezone_parameters.csv) are up to date (see the [README][../../../DATA/SOURCEZONE_PARAMETERS/README.md] in that folder for more information).

 # Step 2